This doth be a machine-wrought text which may contain errors!

 When we speak of operational architecture, we mean all those parts which do together comprise the IT infrastructure of an enterprise.
 ‘Tis of networks, servers, storage, services, and security, and how all doth hang together.

 For a small enterprise, this may be as simple as a router, a server, and some PCs.
-For a larger company, it may include hundreds of servers, sundry networks, cloud services, and much more.
+For a larger company, it may include hundreds of servers, diverse networks, cloud services, and much more.

 Network Components